Army of Darkness: Critical response

+Legacy

+In the years since its release, Army of Darkness has developed a strong cult following referred to by fans as "The Medieval Dead" and "Captain Supermarket" in Japan.
+Many have considered this the film that solidified Ash Williams as a cultural icon, and attribute several memorable lines to him, such as “Hail to the king, baby".

 Accolades

-Army of Darkness won the Saturn Award for Best Horror Film (1994).
-It was also nominated for Best Make-Up.
-Army of Darkness was nominated for the Grand Prize at Avoriaz Fantastic Film Festival, and won the Golden Raven at the Brussels International Festival of Fantasy Film in 1993.
-The film also won the Critics' Award at Fantasporto, and was nominated for the International Fantasy Film Award in the category of Best Film in 1993.
-It was also nominated for Best Film at Sitges, the Spanish International Film Festival.
+Army of Darkness won the 1994 Saturn Award for Best Horror Film.

 Other media

 Future

-In March 2013, shortly before the release of Evil Dead, a loose continuation of the franchise, Raimi stated that the next Evil Dead film will be Army of Darkness 2.
+In March 2013, shortly before the release of Evil Dead, a soft reboot of the franchise, Raimi stated that the next Evil Dead film will be Army of Darkness 2.
 Campbell confirmed that he would star as an older, but not necessarily wiser, Ash.
 At a WonderCon panel in March, Campbell and Fede Álvarez, director of the 2013 film, stated that their ultimate plan was for Álvarez's Evil Dead 2 and Raimi's Army of Darkness 2 to be followed by a seventh film which would merge the narratives of Ash and Mia.
 Later in October, Campbell once again confirmed in an interview with ComicBook.com that he will be reprising his role as Ash in the sequel.
 Fede Álvarez posted a status update on his Twitter account that Raimi will direct the sequel.
 Campbell later commented that the rumor about him returning was false.

 In July 2014, Campbell stated it was likely the planned sequel would instead be a TV series with him as the star.
 The ten-episode season of Ash vs Evil Dead premiered on Starz on October 31, 2015, with the pilot co-written and directed by Sam Raimi.
 Due to legal issues with Universal, the events from Army of Darkness could not specifically be mentioned in the first season; it was later resolved and the events from that film were mentioned in the second season.
 In addition to Campbell, the series stars Dana DeLorenzo, Ray Santiago, and Lucy Lawless.
 The series was later canceled after three seasons, with Campbell officially retiring from the role of Ash in live action.

 A new Evil Dead film, entitled Evil Dead Rise, written and directed by Lee Cronin and starring Alyssa Sutherland, Lily Sullivan, Gabrielle Echols, Morgan Davies, Nell Fisher, and Mia Challis was theatrically released on April 21, 2023.